leanprover/leanbv/README.md

-`leanbv` is a start at a tactic for Lean that can convert proof goals into SAT problems, invoke a solver, and then soundly interpret SAT and UNSAT results back into the Lean without the a trusted assumption.
+`leanbv` is a start at a tactic for Lean that can convert proof goals into SAT problems, invoke a solver, and then soundly interpret SAT and UNSAT results back into the Lean without a trusted assumption.
 Adding this capability to Lean will enable other projects to apply SAT solving to their goals.